Q: What happened to the Optima credit card from American Express? I went to their website and can’t find it anywhere!

 No here are some caveats you need to know about the Optima if you’ve received a solicitation for it:

-- It’s not a true Platinum Card: There are two classes – regular and platinum.
+- It’s not an actual Platinum Card: There are two classes – regular and platinum.
 Although the latter is technically called the American Express Optima Platinum, don’t confuse it with the American Express Platinum Card which is a charge card — a high-tier one, at that.
 The Optima Platinum had no annual fee, versus the $450 fee for the Platinum Card.
 As you can expect, the differences in benefits between the two is like night and day.

 - The rewards program: The Optima credit cards use Membership Rewards, which is a points-based program (the other American Express charge cards also use it).
 It is a great program if you want to spend your points on travel and gift cards. but when it comes to cash back, it’s not a good choice.
 Why?
 Because if you choose a cash or equivalent (like statement credit) the value you get is less than 1 cent per point.
 You can sometimes get more that when you redeem for gift cards, and you can often get a much better redemption value if you shift your points into the program’s partner airlines and redeem them strategically.
 So if you wanted the card to earn cash back, it may not be the best fit..